AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ```
 {sample}BCT\_Waterfall\_Chart\_08{sample}

-You can also configure tooltips with the help of [formatting functions](Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): "diff", "absolute", "isTotal".
+You can also configure tooltips with the help of [formatting functions](Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): *diff*, *absolute*, *isTotal*.
 The last field allows to find out whether a column shows a total value or not.

-For example, the function in the sample below modifies labels of columns that indicate total values.
-The "absolute" and "isTotal" fields are used.
+The function in the sample below modifies the tooltips of columns indicating total values:

 ```
 // configure tooltips